Netflix Is Facing Backlash For Cancelling Another Popular Show

 As the streaming wars rage on, Netflix is working tirelessly to stand out amongst its competitors, Apple and Disney.
 That means releasing a slew of new original content for fans.
-Unfortunately, it also means saying goodbye to a few old favorites.
-To the despair of the Lucy Maud Montgomery hive, Anne with an E is among the list of Netflix originals to get the ax.
+Unfortunately, it also means saying goodbye to a few old favourites.
+To the despair of the Lucy Maud Montgomery hive, the Netflix/CBC series Anne with an E is among the list of Netflix originals to get the ax.

 Premiering in summer 2018, Canadian drama Anne with an E is an adaptation of Montgomery’s 1908 Anne of Green Gables.
 The literary classic follows the journey of an 11-year-old orphan named Anne (not Ann, thank you very much) Shirley as she settles into life at Green Gables with her new guardians Marilla and Matthew Cuthbert.